greenbone/greenbone-scap-api/README.md

 are served at `http://127.0.0.1:8000/docs`.

 > [!NOTE]
-> On the initial startup all CVE will be downloaded from the [NIST NVD API](https://services.nvd.nist.gov/rest/json/cves/2.0).
+> On the initial startup all CVE will be downloaded from the [NIST NVD CVE API]
 > Downloading the data may take several hours and due to unreliable servers at
 > NIST may even fail.
 After a successful full download of the data at NIST, only
 > the changed and new CVEs will be downloaded.
 To trigger a download